aphan1um/cloud63/ansible/README.md

 Ensure you have [the latest version of Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 The code should be run outside of Nectar instances; if outside unimelb campus run it with VPN.

 1. Ensure you have the OpenStack API password and its RC file (rename it to *openrc.sh* and add it into this directory).
-2. Ensure you have a private key to attach to each VM instance, named *pkey_team63.pem*.
+2. Ensure you have a private key recognised within the Nectar project.
+This will be used to SSH into the created VM instances.
+Name this private key as *pkey_team63.pem*.
 3. Run these commands into terminal:

 ```